 We’ll now look at the effect of Naloxone distribution in two counties where we operate opioid addiction treatment centers: Butler County and Clark County.

 We’ll start with Butler County, where we operate an outpatient treatment center in Hamilton, Hamilton Treatment Services.
-We include Butler County because it’s one of the counties that will benefit from the settlement we mention above.
+We include Butler County because it’s one of the counties that will benefit from the settlement we mentioned above.
 A disbursement of 47.5 million dollars could help the residents of Butler County in immeasurable ways, beginning with something we can actually measure: reversing potentially fatal opioid overdose.

 Officials in Butler are committed to reducing opioid misuse and overdose in their communities and received a stipend to sponsor and support the county on Overdose Awareness Day and Recovery Month in 2021.